A Convection-Diffusion model on a star shaped graph: Abstract

 \section{Abstract}

-In this paper we mainly consider a convection-diffusion equation on a star-shaped tree formed by $n$ incoming edges and $m$ outgoing edges with the nonlinearity of the form $f(u)=|u|^{q-1}u$, $q>1$.
-We prove the global well-posedness of the solutions of the system under the assumption that $n\leq m$ and we show that in the case $q>2$ the asymptotic behaviour of the solutions is given by some self-similar profiles of the heat equation on the considered structure.
+In this paper we study a convection-diffusion equation on a star-shaped graph composed by $n$ incoming edges and $m$ outgoing edges with a nonlinearity $f\in C^1(\rr)$ satisfying some additional general conditions.
+First, we prove the global well-posedness of the solutions of the system under consideration.
+Next, in the particular case that the nonlinear convection is given by $\partial_x(f(u(t, x))$ with $f(s)=-a|s|^{q-1}s$ with $q\geq 2$ and $a\in \rr$ verifying $(n-m)a\geq 0$, we analyze the long time behavior of the solutions.
+For $q> 2$ we find that the asymptotic behavior of the solutions is given by some self-similar profiles of the heat equation on the considered structure.
+In the case $q=2$, the nonnegative/nonpositive solutions converge to the self-similar profiles of Burgers' equation.
 Explicit representations of the limit profiles are obtained.
-In addition, we prove global well-posedness for a more general class of nonlinearities $f$ which cover the above case but also extends results from \cite{MR2679594} obtained by means of semigroup theory.